Skip to content

 argumentsTEXTJSON arguments

-originTEXTnative, local, mcp_proxy
+originTEXTnative, mcp, builtin, local, or mcp_proxy

 trace_idTEXTCross-table correlation ID